blackbaud/uat-kit/content/walkthroughs/specflow/index.md

 </code>
 </pre>

-First we ensure that we are on the 'Address' tab.
+First we ensure that we are on the Address tab.
 Then we parse through every row in the Table.

 <div class="codeSnippetContainerTabs"><div class="codeSnippetContainerTabSingle">For each TableRow in Table</div></div><pre><code class="language-csharp">
 using System;